 Workers may have problems with their employer not paying them properly.
 This might be not being paid at all, missing hours, the wrong rate of pay or unlawful deductions from wages.

-All workers are entitled to be paid at least the national minimum wage (for most people that is £7.83 from April 2018).
+All workers are entitled to be paid at least the national minimum wage (for most people aged 25 or over that is £8.21ph from April 2019).

 All workers are entitled to paid holiday and to a payment for accrued holiday pay when their employment ends.